Kevin Doyle (footballer)

 Kevin Edward Doyle (born 18 September 1983) is an Irish former professional footballer who played as a forward.

 He played for Wexford F.C. (formerly Wexford Youths), St Patrick's Athletic, and Cork City in his homeland before he moved to English side Reading.
 He was part of Reading's record-breaking promotion to the Premier League in 2006.
-In June 2009, he moved to Wolverhampton Wanderers for a then-club record £6.5 million and finished his career in the United States with Colorado Rapids.
+In June 2009, he moved to Wolverhampton Wanderers for a then-club record £6.5 million and finished his career in the United States with the Colorado Rapids.

 Doyle made his debut for the Republic of Ireland national team in 2006.
-He scored fourteen goals in 62 appearances for Ireland, and played at UEFA Euro 2012.
+He scored fourteen goals in 62 appearances for Ireland and represented the country at UEFA Euro 2012.

 In February 2018, Doyle took a job with the Wexford GAA Under-20s football team as an advisor to the team.

 Club career

-Early career
+St Patrick's Athletic

 Doyle signed for his first professional club St Patrick's Athletic in September 2001 as a free agent.
-Doyle initially played for the club's under 18 side but within weeks had made his League of Ireland début as a substitute on 24 September at Oriel Park.
+Doyle initially played for the club's under 18 side but within weeks had made his League of Ireland Premier Division debut on 25 November 2001 in a 1–1 draw with Monaghan United at Richmond Park.
+He made 13 appearances in all competitions for the club.

 Cork City

-He then had a successful spell with Cork City, who he joined in February 2003, linking up with his former St. Patrick's Athletic manager Pat Dolan, who had recently taken over at Turners Cross.
+He then had a successful spell with Cork City, who he joined in March 2003 on a two-year deal, linking up with his former St. Patrick's Athletic manager Pat Dolan, who had recently taken over at Turners Cross.
 Doyle scored 25 goals for Cork City where he began playing on the right-wing but soon reverted to his natural position of striker.
 He also scored two goals from six appearances in the 2004 UEFA Intertoto Cup, including the winner against Dutch side NEC Nijmegen.
-Thousands of fans gave him a standing ovation in his final game for Cork City, against Finn Harps, before his transfer to Reading.